JohnStarich/zfs-sync-operator/README.md

 4. Search `ZFS Sync Operator`, click Create
 5. Create a new project with the dropdown menu at the top of the page, name it `zfs-sync-operator-system`
 6. Click Confirm to create the Helm chart release and install the operator

+For day 2 operations, like upgrading, navigate to Helm, then Releases, and select your release.
+Use `Actions` to perform an upgrade or rollback.

 ## Custom Resources